 Switzerland Economic Outlook

-Inflation came in at 2.9% in March, which was down from February’s 3.4% and undershot market expectations.
-Inflation is muted in the broader European context, but remains above the Central Bank’s target of less than 2%.
-Inflation is expected to move close to the Swiss National Bank (SNB)’s target range in H2 due to a more challenging base effect.
+Inflation came in at 2.6% in April, down from March’s 2.9% and marking the lowest rate since April 2022.
+Inflation is muted by international standards, but remains above the Central Bank’s target of less than 2%.
+Inflation is expected to move close to the Swiss National Bank (SNB)’s target range later this year.